About us - Leadership driven by innovation

 Competitors in the hearing instrument market

 The products are distributed to the consumers by hearing aid retailers.
 Acousticians and audiologists offer professional audiological services in particular in the area diagnostics and the fitting of hearing instruments according to the specific customer needs.
-Over the past two decades, Sonova established its own retail network for professional audiological services.
+Over the past two decades, Sonova established its own audiological care network for professional audiological services.
 Also part of the Sonova Group are brands like Connect Hearing, Audition Santé, Boots Hearingcare, Hansaton and Lapperre.

 The other five big manufacturers are also active in hearing instrument retail in various forms and in different markets.
 The world’s largest provider in hearing instrument retail is the Italian Amplifon Group, which does not produce own hearing aids.